The Simple Guide to Setting Up a Fidelity Cash Balance Plan

 Section 4 Account Features: Page 6 of the application – your personal preferences.
 Emparion does not need to receive duplicate statements.

-Section 5 Signature: Page 7 – 8 of the application, please read through their agreement and sign before submitting.
+Section 5 Signature: Pages 7 – 9 of the application.
+Please read through their agreement and sign before submitting.
+Please also note that there is a QR Code on Page 9 that can be used to submit files and photos.

 Trusted Contact Authorization Form: This is an additional form that authorizes a designated primary and alternate trusted contact (this form can be filled out as applicable to your preferences).